 Utica College ABSN Program Frequently Asked Questions (FAQ)

-Below are answers to the most common questions we receive about our ABSN program in Tampa Bay.
+Below are answers to the most common questions we receive about our Accelerated Bachelor of Science in Nursing programs in Florida.

-Our ABSN program in Florida has three start dates a year, in January, May, and August.
+Each of our ABSN programs in Central and South Florida has three start dates a year, in January, May, and August.

 Our ABSN program in Florida requires a minimum of 65 college credits in a non-nursing field, with a minimum cumulative 2.8 GPA on a 4.0 scale.
 You may also need to complete prerequisite courses before entering our accelerated nursing program.
 These prerequisites encompass general and natural science coursework.
 Students must earn a grade of “C” or better in the general prerequisites and a “B-” or better in the natural science prerequisites.